sonicle-webtop/sonicle-commons-web/README.md

 the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

-You can contact Sonicle S.r.l. at email address sonicle[at]sonicle.com
+You can contact Sonicle S.r.l. at email address sonicle[at]sonicle[dot]com

 The interactive user interfaces in modified source and object code versions of this program must display Appropriate Legal Notices, as required under